markfinger/django-node/README.md

 ### django_node.npm.ensure_installed()

-A method which will raise an exception if NPM is not installed.
+Raises an exception if NPM is not installed.

 ### django_node.npm.ensure_version_gte()

-A method which will raise an exception if the installed version of NPM is less than the version required.
+Raises an exception if the installed version of NPM is less than the version required.

 Arguments: